FredHutch/tfcb_2023/lectures/lecture09/README.md

 # Lecture 09: Practical analyses in Python

 This lecture will continue using Python to perform biological sequence analyses.
-In particular, we will use [Biopython](https://biopython.org) to read in sequencing data.
+In particular, we will use [Biopython](https://biopython.org) to read in sequencing data and process sequences.
-We will also briefly use [pandas](https://pandas.pydata.org/) for handling data frames and plotting.

 ## Learning objectives

-After this lecture, you should be able to write Python functions:
+After this lecture, you should be able to:

+- Read sequencing files into Python using `BioPython`
+- Use `BioPython` methods to work with sequence data
-- Parse barcodes from a real deep-sequencing experiment.
+- Parse barcodes from a real deep-sequencing experiment

-- Convert data into a data frame.

-- Plot basic data.

 ## Class materials